Washington Post Circular on the Organic Movement

 100% Organic: Must contain 100 percent organically produced ingredients (excluding water and salt).
 This is the only label that certifies a completely organic product AND completely GMO-free ingredients.

-Certified Organic / USDA Organic / Organic: At least 95 percent of content is organic by weight (excluding water and salt).
+Certified Organic / USDA Organic: At least 95 percent of content is organic by weight (excluding water and salt).
 The <5% remaining ingredients must consist of substances approved on the USDA’s National List.
-(If that link doesn’t work, try this one or this one; they keep changing the URLs.)
-GMOs are NOT on this list, so these products are also usually GMO-free.
+GMOs are NOT on this list, so USDA Organic products are also usually GMO-free.
+For verification, consult the following sources:

 Made with Organic: Up to 70% of the ingredients are organic.
-These products can NOT carry a “USDA organic” label and are NOT typically GMO-free.
+These products can NOT carry a “USDA organic” label, however their “remaining non-organic ingredients are produced without prohibited practices, including genetic engineering.”

 But lately, even organic products are at risk….